miklevin/MikeLev.in/_posts/2024-10-07-chatgpt-o1-code-review.md

 ---
 title: A ChatGPT o1-Preview Code Review
 permalink: /chatgpt-o1-preview-code-review/
-description: Building the next generation of Pipulate with FastHTML has been challenging but rewarding.
-After overcoming hurdles with HTMX and real-time streaming, I'm excited about the potential for powerful local web apps built in Python, easily shareable across platforms.
+description: I detail my experience building the next generation of Pipulate, a Python-based web application, using the FastHTML framework.
+I highlight the challenges I faced with HTMX and real-time streaming, and express my excitement about the potential for creating powerful, easily shareable local web apps with this technology.
 layout: post
 ---